ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 require 'sinatra/activerecord'
 ```

-:black_small_square: Add the code to connect to an 'item' database in ApplicationController
+:black_small_square: Add the code to connect to an 'item' database in ApplicationController.
+Database name here must match database name in your migrations.sql file.

 #### controllers/ApplicationController.rb, after bundle stuff and before setting views folder: